 Propane vs. Natural Gas vs. Heating Oil: Lebanon Home Heating Fuel Comparison

-Households have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Lebanon, used by 2,796,352 or 52% of households.
-The next most popular primary heating fuel for Lebanon homeowners is Electricity, used by 1,447,260 homes (27%).
-The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Homeowners have a variety of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Lebanon, used by 2,796,352 or 52% of residents.
+The next most popular primary heating fuel for Lebanon families is Electricity, used by 1,447,260 homes (27%).
+The rest of the homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Lebanon County Residential Primary Home Heating Fuel (in Number of Households)